woossi0/suite/docs/usermanual/source/sysadmin/jvm/setting.rst

 #.
 On the line named :guilabel:`JVM Version`, you should see the Oracle JRE.
 (For historical reasons, it will be shown as "Java HotSpot.")

-.. note:: Read more about :ref:`running OpenGeo Suite in Production <sysadmin.production>`.
+.. note:: Read more about :ref:`running Boundless Suite in Production <sysadmin.production>`.